 For example, TradWife subculture members often recourse to Cottagecore imagery, fashion, memes, and similar aesthetics to promote their views.

 The group supports the revitalization of traditional heteronormative gender roles, a popular aspect of the right ideology.

 Cottagecore imagery is also used by the Eco-Fascist and Eco-Nationalist circles that uphold western colonialist and eurocentric views.

-As such, cottagecore gets a lot of heat for promoting and romanticizing the idea of farming life as a celebration of colonial aesthetics, especially in the context of North American and Australian social constructs.
+As such, Cottagecore gets a lot of heat for promoting and romanticizing the idea of farming life as a celebration of colonial aesthetics, especially in the context of North American and Australian social constructs.

-What are Cottagecore Aesthetics?
+What are the KEY Cottagecore Aesthetics?

 Most of these stories were often taking place in scary forests and cottages that were death traps.

 It wasn’t until later in the century that these stories were modified to appeal to children.

 Thus, Cottagecore is a re-shaping concept building on a blend of nature idealization and profound nostalgia for a medieval past.

 Add a healthy dose of historical inspiration from old-time farming (think Laura Ingalls Wilder books) and some of your grandma’s vintage dishware, and you’ve got the picture.